 +44 1792 602289

-The dissertation study will generally be carried out on a research topic associated with, and supervised by, a member of staff from the Chemical Engineering Portfolio.
+The dissertation study will generally be carried out on a research topic associated with, and supervised by, a member of staff in the Chemical Engineering Teaching Portfolio.
 Study for the dissertation, which may be based on practical, industrial, or literature work, or any combination of these, is carried out over a period of about 12 weeks, with the dissertation submitted at the end of September.